yiiizuo/yiiizuo.github.io/index.md

 ## Research Interests

-- Industrial IoT System
+- Semantic Segmentation
-- Bluetooth Low Energy
+- Change Detection in Remote Sensing
-- Applied Machine Learning
+- Open-Vocabulary

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research focus is on **computer vision**.
+I hope to dedicate my talents to this meaningful cause and bring happiness to society.

 <br>